Updated March 16, 2023

-A Georgia last will and testament is a legal document that outlines the distribution of a testator’s (person to whom the will belongs) real estate, personal property, fiduciary funds, and even digital property after their death.
-Testators can designate their chosen beneficiaries on the will document and stipulate instructions regarding the amount or portion of the estate each shall receive.
-Wills are crucial when distributing the testator’s estate among spouses, children, friends, blood relatives, and even charitable organizations.
-Under Georgia law, wills require two (2) witnesses be present when the testator executes and signs the will into effect.
-Both witnesses will consequently sign after they acknowledge the testator’s signature.
-Though optional, a testator can have the will notarized as well.
+A Georgia last will and testament is a legal document that outlines the distribution of an individual’s real estate, personal property, fiduciary funds, and digital property after their death.
+Testators can designate their chosen beneficiaries on the will document and outline instructions regarding the amount or portion of the estate each shall receive.

 Signing Requirements